-This means that many companies can improve their websites search engine functionality.
+This means that many companies can improve their website search engine functionality.

 This allows customers with only a vague idea of what they want to easily find the perfect item.

-Amazon has reported sales increases of 29% following improvements to their recommendation systems.
+Amazon has reported sales increases of 29% following improvements to its recommendation systems.

 Applications of neural networks in the pharmaceutical industry